worldreboot/twitch-reloaded-roku/README.md

  [![Support with PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=YRPQDG5UY26DS&currency_code=CAD&source=url)

 ## Contributing
-If you have an idea (feature, etc.) that you would like to contribute to the project with, DM one of the developers on the Discord with your idea.
+If you have an idea (feature, etc.) that you would like to contribute (with code) to the project with, DM one of the developers on the Discord with your idea.
+Otherwise, if you just have an idea, post it in the #features channel on Discord.

 ## How to Install
 <em>Note: the GitHub version is currently outdated because of some security concerns (use the access code for the updated version)</em>